 When a young person displays behaviors that are exceedingly hostile towards others and does not show remorse or empathy after committing such acts, that youth is most likely battling conduct disorder.
 A mental health condition that involves behavioral and emotional disturbances that can significantly impact a young person’s overall wellbeing, conduct disorder is one such mental illness that frequently requires therapeutic intervention in order to avoid harmful and potentially lasting effects.
-At Cross Creek Hospital, we understand the detriment that conduct disorder can cause and have designed programming that addresses the perilous symptoms of this condition.
+At Cross Creek Hospital, a hospital for conduct disorder treatment in Austin, we understand the detriment that conduct disorder can cause and have designed treatment that addresses the perilous symptoms of this condition.
 Youth who engage in treatment at Cross Creek Hospital will ultimately gain a better understanding of how their illness impacts behavior and the consequences that result from those behaviors.
 Moreover, our staff of qualified mental health professionals can facilitate the learning of new skills for managing the most troublesome thoughts and behaviors that can ensue when this disorder is a factor in a young person’s life.
-Here, at Cross Creek, we want to help youth and their families learn how to successfully manage this type of mental illness so that the future can be happy, healthy, and free from the consequences that can result due to the presence of conduct disorder symptoms.
+Here at Cross Creek Hospital, we want to help youth and their families learn how to successfully manage this type of mental illness so that the future can be happy, healthy, and free from the consequences that can result due to the presence of conduct disorder symptoms.

 Helping a Loved One or Family Member Get Treatment